 - Vary your sentence structure and incorporate appropriate, advanced vocabulary words.

 - Stay on topic!
-Produce an outline prior to beginning your essay to organize your thoughts.
+Create an outline prior to beginning your essay to organize your thoughts.

 Your GED essay will be evaluated across three areas:

 - Analysis of Arguments and Use of Evidence.